Nazi salute: Incidents involving North American students

+On 31 January 2017, multiple students at Cypress Ranch High School in Cypress, Texas, performed both the raised fist salute and the Nazi salute in its "Class Of 2017" photo.
+The photo was then sent from one of the students to six other students by message and claiming that "some females held the fist while some white males raised the Nazi salute."
+The incident was reported to the Cypress-Fairbanks Independent School District saying that "they are extremely disappointed with the actions," and later made a statement on the district "understanding the serious nature of the incident and appropriate action has been taken at one of its campuses."

 In May 2018, students at Baraboo High School, in Baraboo, Wisconsin, appeared to perform a Nazi salute in a photograph taken before their junior prom.
 The image went viral on social media six months later, sparking outrage.
 The school decided the students could not be punished because of their First Amendment rights.

-In November 2018, a group of students of Pacifica High School of Garden Grove Unified School District in California were shown in a video giving the Nazi salute and singing Erika.
+In November 2018, a group of students of Pacifica High School of Garden Grove Unified School District in California was shown in a video giving the Nazi salute and singing Erika.
 The incident took place at an after-hours off-campus student athletics banquet.
 The school administration did not learn about the incident until March 2019, at which time the students were disciplined.
 The school did not release details of what the discipline entailed, but released a statement saying that they would continue to deal with the incident "in collaboration with agencies dedicated to anti-bias education."
 On 20 August 2019, the school district announced that it was reopening the investigation into the incident because new photographs and another video has surfaced of the event, along with "new allegations" and "new claims".
-Parents and teachers criticized the school's administration for their initial secrecy about the incident, for which the school's principal apologized.
+Parents and teachers criticised the school's administration for their initial secrecy about the incident, for which the school's principal apologised.

 In March 2019, students from Newport Beach, California, attending a private party made a swastika from red-and-white plastic party cups and gave Nazi salutes over it.
-Some of the students may have been from Newport Harbor High School of Newport-Mesa Unified School District, a very large district which encompasses 58 square miles and includes the cities of Newport Beach and Costa Mesa.
-Officials from the district condemned the students' behavior, and said they were working with law enforcement to collect information on the incident.
+Some of the students may have been from Newport Harbor High School of Newport-Mesa Unified School District, a very large district that encompasses 58 square miles and includes the cities of Newport Beach and Costa Mesa.
+Officials from the district condemned the students' behavior and said they were working with law enforcement to collect information on the incident.

-On February 1, 2022, one of the pupils from Charles H. Best Middle School in North York, a district in Toronto, Ontario, Canada, performed a Nazi salute to a Jewish student while another who allegedly built a swastika, which led to the Toronto District School Board to launch an investigation and further condemnation by the Simon Wiesenthal Center.
+On 1 February 2022, one of the pupils from Charles H. Best Middle School in North York, a district in Toronto, Ontario, Canada, performed a Nazi salute to a Jewish student while another who allegedly built a swastika, which led the Toronto District School Board to launch an investigation, and condemnation by the Simon Wiesenthal Center.